 - The hacker might demand more money, and you’ll become a high-value target for other hackers.

-- The hacker will take your money and block you from getting in touch with them again.
+- The hacker will take your money and block you from contacting them again.

-There is literally no evidence that can support anyone to pay a ransom to a hacker.
+No evidence can support anyone paying a ransom to a hacker.
 Lastly, by paying the ransom, you help the hacker to fund his/her operation and are indirectly responsible for new attacks and hacker victims.
 Please do not consider paying any form of ransom.

 Featured image by Brazhyk from Shutterstock.com